uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 #v(1em)
 Figure 12 compares coefficients across the three models.
 In both the Poisson and Negative Binomial models, coefficients cluster near zero.
 In contrast, the logistic model exhibits extreme coefficient magnitudes, particularly for borough variables with very limited fatality observations.
 This outcome is characteristic of quasi-complete separation, a condition in which particular borough–month combinations contain almost exclusively nonfatal outcomes.
 Under such conditions, logistic regression drives coefficients toward infinity in an attempt to discriminate between nearly homogeneous groups.
 This behavior indicates that fatality prediction functions more appropriately as a rare-event classification task rather than a count-based regression problem.

 This kind of “coefficient blow-up” in the Logit model usually signals quasi-complete separation: within specific borough–month combinations, fatal events either almost never occur or never occur at all.
-In this casee, it is mostly the “almost never” situation.
+In this case, it is mostly the “almost never” situation.
 When that happens, logistic regression tends to push the associated coefficients toward ±∞ in an attempt to fit those extreme patterns.
 This indicates that fatality as a 0/1 outcome suffers from even stronger sparsity and imbalance than when treated as a count, reinforcing the idea that fatal events resemble a rare-event classification problem rather than a conventional regression target.
 #v(1em)
 *Summary*
 #v(1em)
 Taken together, the sparsity and irregular structure of the data make standard regression models unsuitable unless additional, more informative predictors are introduced—such as the new parameters incorporated in Section 7.
 #v(2em)
-= 3.Predictive modeling
+= 3.
+Predictive modeling
 According to Preliminary Regression Attemps, we decided to use classification as our main task.
 However, in order to claim the limatation of regression model, we also developed NN regression model in section 5.5.

-== 3.1 K-Means Classification Models Methodology
+== 3.1.
+K-Means Classification Models Methodology
 #v(1em)
-=== 3.1.1 Data Preparation and Cleaning
+=== 3.1.1.
+Data Preparation and Cleaning

 The K-means clustering analysis utilized four primary features from the dataset: longitude, latitude, number of injuries, and borough classification.
 The clustering procedure focused on four boroughs: Manhattan, Brooklyn, Queens, and the Bronx.
 Staten Island was excluded from the analysis because the available incident records were limited, resulting in high sparsity that prevented reliable pattern identification.
 #v(1em)